MGdLL/My_Programming_Journey/README.md

 - SQL
 - DAX for Power BI

+I upload ✨daily content✨.
 Check what I am up to! 👩‍💻